Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

-Odysseus is going to the palace of Alkínoös, Athena hides him in fog[^3] and leads him there in disguise.[^4] She also uses her power to change people's emotions to be more open to him; for Odysseus to get help from Alkínoös, he needed to be able to speak with his daughter, who Athena "\[gave\] a bold heart"[^5] so that she would be able to talk with him.
+Odysseus is going to the palace of Alkínoös, Athena hides him in fog[^3] and leads him there in disguise.[^4] She also uses her power to change people's emotions to be more open to him; for Odysseus to get help from Alkínoös, he needs to be able to speak with his daughter, who Athena "\[gives\] a bold heart"[^5] so that she may be be able to talk with him.
 Additionally, Athena modifies Odysseus' appearance on many occasions.
-When he was going to meet Alkínoös, she made him "taller, and massive too, with crisping hair/in curls like petals of wild hyacinth,/but all red-golden...just so she lavished/beauty over Odysseus' head and shoulders."[^6] She also changes his appearance when he is returning home and stays at his swineherd Eumaios's hut, temporarily disguising him as a beggar.[^7] Athena's favor also extends to Odysseus's son Telémakhos.
+When he was going to meet Alkínoös, she made him "taller, and massive too, with crisping hair/in curls like petals of wild hyacinth,/but all red-golden...just so she lavished/beauty over Odysseus' head and shoulders."[^6] She also changes his appearance when he is returning home and stays at his swineherd Eumaios's hut, temporarily disguising him as a beggar.[^7]

+Athena's favor also extends to Odysseus's son Telémakhos.
 Athena, disguised as a friend in order to guide Telémakhos, tells him that "the gods were never indifferent to your life."[^8] This favor is important to Athena's status as Odysseus' patroness, because